itsgg/itsgg.github.io/_posts/2025-03-18-behavioral-nuggets.md

 ---
 layout: post
 title: Behavioral Nuggets
-date: 2025-03-18 15:59 +0530
+date: 2025-03-17 15:59 +0530
 ---

 Behavioral nuggets are small, actionable pieces of advice or insights that help people change their behavior or habits in a positive way.
-Here's a collection of behavioral psychology principles with real-world examples.

 ## 1. Scarcity